 Most severe complications result from pathologic changes in the aortic root and ascending aorta.
 The aortic media is affected preferentially in areas subject to the greatest hemodynamic stress.
-The aorta progressively dilates or acutely dissects, beginning in the coronary sinuses, sometimes before age 10 yr.
-The aortic root dilates in 50% of children and in 60 to 80% of adults and can cause aortic regurgitation, in which case a diastolic murmur may be heard over the aortic valve.
+The aorta progressively dilates or acutely dissects, beginning in the coronary sinuses, sometimes before 10 years of age.
+The aortic root dilates in 50% of children and in 60 to 80% of adults and can cause aortic regurgitation Aortic Regurgitation Aortic regurgitation (AR) is incompetency of the aortic valve causing backflow from the aorta into the left ventricle during diastole.
+Causes include valvular degeneration and aortic root dilation... read more , in which case a diastolic murmur may be heard over the aortic valve.

 Echocardiography/MRI (measurement of the aortic root, detection of valve prolapse)

 Slit-lamp examination (lens abnormalities)

 X-rays of skeletal system (hand, spine, pelvis, chest, foot, and skull for characteristic abnormalities)